Mabdelwanis/iOS-Backuper/README.md

 + /private/var/mobile/Library/Preferences/me.deVbug.AskToCall.plist
 ```

-"+" means that script will backup file (or folder), and "-" means excluding the directory.
+"+" means that script will backup file (or folder), and "-" means excluding the directory from backup.

 To backup entire folder you want, add the line like bottom.
 ```